insidegui/WWDC/README.md

 ## Build Instructions

-* Important: building now requires Xcode 7.0 or later since the project was updated to Swift 2. *
+* Important: building requires Xcode 7.0 or later since the project was updated to Swift 2. *

 The only steps required before you build is to pull down the code and submodules:

 	$ git clone --recursive https://github.com/insidegui/WWDC.git

+### Cask

+You can also install using [Homebrew Cask](http://caskroom.io):

+	$ brew cask install wwdc